wborgeaud/ctf-writeups/GoogleCTF2019/drive-to-the-target/DriveToTheTarget.md

 ```

 ## Note
-After googling `Tardis Ormandy` (which is a part of the flag), it seems that `Ormandy` is time machine in the TV show Dr. Who.
+After googling `Tardis Ormandy` (which is a part of the flag), it seems that `TARDIS` is a time machine in the TV show Dr. Who.
 This gives an hint that the 'true' solution indeed involves hacking the time in the token.
 I'll try to keep researching that direction.